SalonenTeemu/secure-programming/README.md

 - **t2.c**: A program that writes cryptographically secure random data to a file.
 - **t3.c**: A program for user authentication using a username and password.
 Password hashes are stored in a file.
 - **t4.c**: A program to encrypt and decrypt files.

 ---

+### 3. Core Dump Files and File Filtering

+This section handles core dump files and disabling them as well as filtering out unwanted characters from files.

+- **t3.c**: A program with that prevents core dump files apppearing.
+- **t4.c**: A program that reads a file and filters all characters except letter’s, numbers, commas and hyphen and prints the result on the screen.

+---